 3+7 addition

 2-5 subtraction

 46 multiplication

 1/9 division

 7 DIV 4 integer division

-7 MOD 3^4 4 integer remainder
+7 MOD 4 integer remainder

 3^4 raise to a power

-These operators are referred to as binary operators since they require two operands (i.e., two things to operate on)
+These operators are referred to as binary operators since they require two operands (ie two things to operate on).

-This shows one of the few 'unary' operators that we are used to - the - just acts on the 5 to make it a negative number.
+This shows one of the few 'unary' operators that we are used to.
+The - just acts on the 5 to make it a negative number.

-This version of BASIC has a large number of operators and it is very important that the user is aware of their order of precedence.
-You will remember that in mathematics multiplication must be completed before addition - the same applies to other operators - there is a strict hierarchy and you must be aware of it if the computer is to do what you expect.
+This version of BASIC has a large number of operators and it is very important that the user is aware of their order of priority.
+You will remember that in mathematics multiplication must be completed before addition.
+The same applies to other operators - there is a strict hierarchy and you must be aware of it if the computer is to do what you expect.